 Title IX of the Education Amendments of 1972 is a federal law that protects all students attending or accessing services at an educational institution that receives federal funding.
-It allows all students to attend school in an environment free of harassment and gender-based violence.
-Violations of your rights in under Title IX would be any conduct that negatively impacts your ability to pursue your education that is based on your sex and/or gender.
+It allows all students to attend school in an environment free of harassment, gender based violence and discrimination.
+Violations of your rights under Title IX would be sexual assault, sexual harassment, sex discrimination or gender discrimination.
 Here at Housatonic Community College we take our responsibility to address and protect these rights very seriously.
-If you would like to report a Title IX violation or if you would like more information please do not hesitate to contact a member of our Title IX team, or we can be reached via email at HC-TitleIX@hcc,commnet.edu.
+If you would like to report a Title IX violation or if you would like more information please do not hesitate to contact our Title IX Coordinator(s).

 Reporting a Violation of the CSCU Code of Conduct and Sexual Misconduct Policy on Housatonic’s website - The Advocate System